Models of Intervention

 The issues regarding relapse and dropouts from treatment should not be taken as excuses to relapse or to drop out, but instead represent realizations that no one who enters recovery has a flawless recovery, and that everyone in recovery will have issues.
 Common issues that occur in recovery are relapse and quitting treatment for a time.
 These experiences should be used to allow the person to learn and grow in an effort to achieve their goals in the long-term.

-A popular model of recovery from substance abuse/addiction termed The Developmental Model has outlined six stages that individuals with substance use disorders go through as they reach long-term recovery.
+A popular model of recovery from substance misuse/addiction termed The Developmental Model has outlined six stages that individuals with substance use disorders go through as they reach long-term recovery.
 This model is a useful guideline that outlines the process that individuals may experience regardless of the treatment program they choose:

 - The first stage is the Transition Stage: This stage represents a particular time period when individuals realize that they are unable to use their drug of choice in a recreational or “normal” manner.